adkit-dev/adkit-js/README.md

 ### Placeholder State

 When no booking is active, the slot shows a dashed-border card with "Your ad here", your daily price (from the server), and a "Rent this spot" CTA.
-Clicking the placeholder opens a booking modal.
+Clicking the placeholder sends a `slot_click` event (without `bookingId`) and opens a booking modal.
 Banner slots show a compact "Rent" label instead to fit the narrow format.

 ### Booking Modal